Kentucky Military Divorce Attorneys

 Contact a Seasoned Louisville Military Divorce Lawyer

 Military divorces require extensive legal experience and expertise.
-We invite you to call today at 866-674-1924 or 502-584-1108 or contact Dodd & Dodd Attorneys, PLLC by e-mail for a consultation with an experienced Louisville, Kentucky service member divorce lawyer.
+We invite you to call today at 502-584-1108 or contact Dodd & Dodd Attorneys, PLLC by e-mail for a consultation with an experienced Louisville, Kentucky service member divorce lawyer.

 - Credit cards accepted • Available evening and weekends by appointment •